FW 302: Biology and Conservation of Marine Mammals

 Additional Information

 This class is offered at Hatfield Marine Science Center.
 Additional times (earlier mornings) as part of the field component of this course.
 Possible field trip activities as assigned by instructor.
-Housing is available on-site but is limited.
 Students interested in residing at Hatfield should complete a housing application by priority deadlines listed on the housing website.